-- If urgent fencing work is needed on a dividing fence (due to safety or security issues) the adjoining owners must share in the urgent work costs, even though an adequate fencing notice has not been served.
+- If urgent fencing work is required due to safety or security issues, then adjoining owners must still contribute to the work

-- If LAHC occupies one or multiple dwellings in a block of units with private owners, it becomes the responsibility of the body corporate to cover the costs.
-LAHC should not be solely responsible for the total cost even if we have the largest amount of tenants in the housing complex.
+- Where LAHC occupies one or multiple dwellings in a block of units in conjunction with private owners, the body corporate will proportionally contribute to the associated costs of fence repairs/replacements.

-- If the private owner erects a replacement fence without written approval from LAHC, the private owner is not entitled to recover any costs associated with the fencing work.
+- If a private owner erects a replacement fence without written approval from LAHC, the private owner is not entitled to recover any costs associated with the fencing work.

-- If a dividing fence is damaged or destroyed by a private owner, household member, pet or visitor of the private owner, the private owner is expected to pay the full cost to restore the dividing fence.
+- If a dividing fence is damaged or destroyed by a private owner, their household member, pet or visitor, the private owner alone is expected to restore the dividing fence.